Lean Six Sigma Green Belt – QQI Level 7

 2. Written Project Report (80%) – includes a Project Story Board.

-Comprehensive guidelines will be given during the course to all delegates.
-The delegate has up to 6 months following training to complete their final written project report.
+Comprehensive guidelines will be given during the course to all learners.
+The learner has up to 6 months following training to complete their final written project report.

 How do we train and support you?